dgasaway/towebm/README.rst

 Join the output of the previous example into a single file::

     ffcat input_*.webm final.webm

+Transcode a source MKV video with three audio tracks, the first of which is a 5.1(side) surround-sound track:

+    towebm input.mkv --fix-channel-layout 5.1:0:0 -b 256:128:128

+Same as the previous example, but excluding the first audio track from the
+output:

+    towebm input.mkv b 0:128:128

 Transcode a segment of a video with a one second fade-in and half-second fade-out::